simonmichael/hledger/doc/PLAN-lots.md

 If we find such acquisitions that have user-added labels, we should check that the resulting lot ids are indeed unique (again across all accounts, to be safe) and report an error otherwise.

-We are not implementing them yet, but there will be multiple lot selection methods:
+There are multiple lot selection (AKA reduction) methods:
-FIFO (across accounts), FIFO1 (per account), LIFO, LIFO1, and SPECID at least.
+FIFO, LIFO, HIFO, AVERAGE, and SPECID at least.
+All methods are per-account.
 We should assume the method can be vary/be configured in a relatively fine-grained way - per account, per commodity, per time period, perhaps even per posting.
 In future we might want to add a {!METHOD, ...} part inside the lot syntax,